UO-CIS-322/UOCIS322.github.io/web-doc-structure/js.md

 ### Sample Source Code

 The source code for the page with Neruda's poem is in the [Sample Source Code](#sample-source-code "Sample source code to illustrate the parts of a web page") directory.
-The content of the poem \(with English translation\) is in
+The content of the poem \(with English translation\) is in [nada_mas.html](Samples/nada_mas.html) with a stylesheet in [vtranslate.css](Samples/vtranslate.css) and the Javascript for interaction in [vtranslate.js](Samples/vtranslate.js).

 ## Updating the page with Ajax